Help! My Puppy Freaks Out When I Leave the Room. Will I Ever Get My Freedom Back?

 That usually means setting up some sort of gate or pen situation so your puppy can’t follow you everywhere, but they can still see you.

 At this point, think training moments, not training sessions.
-Make it a normal part of life from day one.

 For example: